The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 The hurricanes that cover different regions of the United States every year remind you that saving on insurance can lead to your complete inability to recover property after a natural disaster.
 Standard homeowners insurance does not cover flood damage; This type of policy must be purchased through the national program (we wrote about how to insure your housing and property against floods).

-According to a 2016 survey by the Information Insurance Institute, only 12% of homeowners nationwide have flood insurance policies.
-According to FEMA, it costs on average about $ 700 per year.
-It may seem expensive, but the payment for such insurance reaches $ 31.
-And if you live outside the high-risk area, you can get coverage for as little as $ 000 per year.
+According to a 2016 Insurance Information Institute survey, only 12% of homeowners nationwide have flood insurance policies.
+On average, it costs about $700 per year, according to FEMA.
+It may seem expensive, but the payment for such insurance reaches $31.
+And if you live outside a high-risk area, you can get coverage for as little as $000 a year.

 • What experts recommend

-Standard insurance does not provide coverage for other disasters such as earthquakes, mudflows and landslides.
-Experts advise you to study your policy - in some cases, you can add additional coverage in case of disasters.
+Standard insurance also does not provide coverage for other disasters such as earthquakes, mudslides and landslides.
+Experts advise reviewing your policy—in some cases, you may be able to add additional catastrophe coverage.

 4. Home repair